nginrsw/vmk-lang/README.md

 <img src="img/vmk.png" alt="vmk" width="200"/>

-VMK (fou-em-ka) is a Lua forked / Lua dialect Programming language, This modification has been made to simplify learning, writing, and personalizing the language for my own use.
+VMK (fou·em·ka) is a Lua forked / Lua dialect Programming language, This modification has been made to simplify learning, writing, and personalizing the language for my own use.